Coding conventions

 Blank lines

-- Surround top-level function and class definitions with two blank lines.
+- Top-level function and class bodies are followed by two blank lines.

 - Method definitions inside a class are surrounded by a single blank line.